samvimes01/metarhia-build/README.md

 - Convert CommonJS `module.exports` to ES6 `export` statements
 - Remove `'use strict'` declarations
 - Remove internal submodules `require()` or `import` calls
-- Bundle everything into `modulename.mjs` (or ouputDir/modulename.mjs) with a header containing version and license information
+- Bundle everything into `modulename.mjs` (or ouputDir/modulename.mjs) with a header containing version and license information.
+When `mode` is `iife` bundle name will be `modulename.iife.js`.

-- If `mode` is `iife`, it will bundle everything into `modulename.iife.js` with a header containing version and license information and bundle all dependencies into a single file.
-- If `mode` is `app`, it will symlink all dependencies from `node_modules` into `appStaticDir` directory.
-Those deps are listed in `order` field of `build.json` as dependency names and thus should be installed and available in `node_modules` directory.

 ## License & Contributors